top of page

 • Mind-wandering predicts lower happiness.

-• Awareness of internal state strengthens emotional stability.
+• Awareness of your internal state strengthens emotional stability.

-• Engagement reduces stress and increases positive emotion.
+• Engagement reduces stress and increases positive emotions.

 The TV Problem: Sensory Input Without Calm